Calvin2104/AOS-Tracker-Web/README.md

 - A BIG BIG ONE ----> A remote viewer, so a laptop, TV, etc. can be used to display the stores statistics on the local network.

 Replacements:
-- Instead of clearing tallies at midnight, I am going to introduce daily counts, so after the day is over only an admin can modify the product count, but most like unnecessary.
+- Instead of clearing tallies at midnight, I am going to introduce daily counts, so after the day is over only an admin can modify the product count, but most like unnecessary. ☑️🟩 (hisorical data implementation complete, no admin modifications though)
 - Admin passwords are currently customised for my home store, so will become a generic one for use across all maccas
 - Instead of using browser "says" protocol, we will opt for pop-ups within the sites UI.